carolinebastian/regexport/README.md

 suggestions.
 So far it works with lm, glm, and a handful of other methods that I use from time to time.
 I'd like to expand that.
 Also so far, it outputs to Excel and the terminal (which looks great on Windows and needs work on Linux).

 Please let me know if you like the package.
-I'm happy to receive all feedback! pbastian at stern.nyu.edu.
+I'm happy to receive all feedback! cbastian at stern.nyu.edu.

 Note: this is released under an MIT license.

+**Caroline R. Bastian**, Research Scholar <cbastian@@stern.nyu.edu>
+Center for the Future of Management\cr
+Leonard N. Stern School of Business\cr
+New York University

+Citations are appreciated!
+Please use:

+Caroline R. Bastian (2022). regexport: Regression Table Output for R. R package version 0.20.